 More On IG About Our Desk Pets

-Check out these posts to see a little bit of the desk pets in action!
-Click on any picture to take you to the original post!
+Check out these posts on Instagram to see a little bit of the desk pets in action!

 Hey, before you go, do you have a soon-to-be kindergartener?
 Do you teach kindergarten?
 Do you know someone who does?
 If so – you have got to check out my FREE DOWNLOAD, 10 Things Your Kindergarten Teacher Really Wants You To Know Before They Go.